hyperhq/docs.hyper.sh-hyper/Reference/compose_file_ref.md

   # Named volume, git repository
   - https://github.com/hyperhq/hypercli.git:/data/hypercli
 ```

+>Note: You can not specify local directory or files to init the volume like docker compose.

 ### fip
 Attach an allocated floating IP to a (running) container, each container can have only one floating IP.
 It will only accept a single string: